-This chocolate chip cookie recipe is so good you’ll fall in love at first bite.
-The cookies have a hint of salt, so they don’t come off too sweet.
-They’re chewy with slightly crispy edges.
-They have deeply developed flavors with nutty notes of brown butter.
-They truly are exceptional.
+Move over, Toll House, this chocolate chip cookie recipe is so good you’ll fall in love at first bite.
+They’re chewy with slightly crispy edges, have just a hint of salt to balance the sweetness, and nutty notes of brown butter.
+They truly are exceptional chocolate chip cookies!
 The best part?
 You don’t need fancy ingredients, just a few tricks.

 How To Store Chocolate Chip Cookies

-Cookies should be cold to the touch before storing.
+Allow the cookies to cool completely to room temperature before storing.
 Placing a warm cookie in an air-tight container will make it mushy, and you worked too hard for that.
 Once cooled, place them in an air-tight container lined with a paper towel.
 Separate layers with wax paper to prevent them from sticking together.
-Top the final layer of cookies with plastic wrap to reduce exposure to air.
 They will last at room temperature for 2 to 3 days.
 Refrigerating baked cookies will dry them out.
-Instead, for longer storage, freeze them for up to 3 months.
+Instead, freeze them for longer storage, up to 3 months.

 Chocolate Chip Cookies